What are the non-pharmacological interventions?

 - Other unifactorial interventions with limited evidence of efficacy include vitamin D3 supplementation in those who are inadequately replete, home safety interventions in those with poor eyesight, first cataract surgery and prescribing modification programmes.

-The relevant guidance is to be found in NICE Clinical Guideline 161 and the position-statement of the British and American Geriatrics Societies.
+The relevant guidance is to be found in NICE Clinical Guideline 161 and the Department of Health's Falls and fractures: consensus statement and resources pack.

 What steps should I take with someone who is a repeat faller?